-With thick forests, rolling meadows, meandering streams, and some of the most beautiful beaches in Seattle, Discovery Park has it all.
-And there’s plenty to do here, too.
+Discovery Park has it all: thick forests, rolling meadows, meandering streams, and some of the most beautiful beaches in Seattle.
+There’s plenty to do here, too.
 Hiking, mountain biking, beach-bumming, or attending nature programs – it’s all worth spending a day here.

 Founded as Fort Lawton in the early 1900s, the site served as a training camp and embarkation point for troops during both World Wars.
 It was transformed into a park in the 1970s and has since been one of Seattle’s greatest natural assets.

 Visit the Discovery Park Environmental Learning Center and join a nature program to learn about the fauna and flora in the park.
 Wander through the galleries of the Daybreak Star Indian Cultural Center and view some striking Native American artwork.
 Or, for a more active adventure, hike the 2.8-mile Loop Trail and soak up some spectacular views of Puget Sound.

 If you love beautiful lighthouses, make a stop at the West Point Lighthouse.
 This grand old lady is almost 150 years old and renowned for its unique tapered square shape.
 Situated on a sandy spit in Puget Sound, the West Point Lighthouse now operates electrically and is still active today.

 There’s a wonderful museum at West Point Lighthouse with an impressive collection of artifacts and memorabilia.
 Learn the story of the tower, the lightkeepers, the local community, and more through excellent exhibits and displays.